NNazem/EmotionalSongs/README.md

 4. Run the application: `mvn spring-boot:run`
 5. The application will be available at `http://localhost:8080`

+## Database Configuration

+To run the Emotional Songs Backend, you need to configure the database connection in the `application.properties` file located at:
+EmotionalSongs-server/src/main/resources/application.properties

+Update the following properties with your database credentials: spring.datasource.url=your_database spring.datasource.username=your_username spring.datasource.password=your_password

 ## License

 This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.